Jiang-style baguazhang

 Jiang Style Baguazhang (姜氏八卦掌 (Jiāng Shì Bāguàzhǎng)) is a style of Baguazhang developed by Jiang Rongqiao.
-A type of Neijia kung fu, it is one of the most widely practiced combined styles of Baguazhang and Xingyiquan in the world today.
-Jiang-style Baguazhang is distinguished by emphasizing efficiency of movement and ambidextrousness.
+It is a type of Neijia.

 Influences

 Zhang Zhaodong appears to have been the dominant influence on this style, but Jiang Rongqiao had many other influences.
 Jiang started his training as a student of the Shaolin Kung Fu art of Mizongquan with his father, Jiang Fatai.
 He later studied more formally with his uncle, Chen Yushan.
 Jiang also studied Chen-style taijiquan and Wudang Sword.
 Eventually, Jiang became a formal student of Zhang Zhaodong, who had studied with both Dong Haichuan and Liu Qilan.
 Jiang Rongqiao also studied with Li Cunyi, a close associate of Zhang Zhaodong.
 Li Cunyi had been a student of Dong Haichuan and Liu Qilan.
 While it is said that Zhang and Li were students of Dong Haichuan, they were most likely taught by their friend Cheng Tinghua because Dong Haichuan was so much older.
 While Jiang did not become a formal disciple of Li, Li Cunyi was clearly a significant influence on Jiang.
-Also, Jiang studied Liuhebafa with Wu Yihui during his stay in Nanjing.
-Later when he became friends with Wu's disciple Chan Yik Yan, he further studied Liuhebafa in exchange for teaching his system to Chan.
-Jiang wrote about his Liuhebafa study in Chan's 1969 book entitled Liuhebafa Chuan.

-System

-Jiang's system of Baguazhang or Bagua was kept simple.
-His concept was to focus on developing the essence of Baguazhang and not overcomplicating it with more forms and movements.
-His version went through a drastic change though sometime during his life, which most say occurred perhaps when he lost his eyesight.
-The original system that he taught was simply called Lao Bagua, meaning "old or traditional bagua".
-Later on, Jiang changed his concept and revised his whole system to what is generally seen today as Xin Bagua, meaning "new bagua".
-The material he taught included: